Ediser-mEDRA/ARDI-service/README.md

    + Request Headers

          * Accept: [application/xml]
          * The authorization method and a space (e.g. "Authorization: Basic ") is then prepended to the encoded string.
-For example, if the browser uses Aladdin as the username and OpenSesame as the password, then the field's value is the base64-encoding of
+For example, use
-         Aladdin:OpenSesame, or QWxhZGRpbjpPcGVuU2VzYW1l.
+         Aladdin as the username and OpenSesame as the password, then the field's value is the base64-encoding of Aladdin:OpenSesame, or QWxhZGRpbjpPcGVuU2VzYW1l.
 Then the Authorization header will appear as:
          Authorization: Basic QWxhZGRpbjpPcGVuU2VzYW1l